apache/flink/docs/dev/table/sqlClient.md

 This configuration:

 - defines an environment with a table source `MyTableName` that reads from a CSV file,
+- defines a user-defined function `myUDF` that can be instantiated using the class name and two constructor parameters,
 - specifies a parallelism of 1 for queries executed in this streaming environment,
 - specifies an event-time characteristic, and
 - runs queries in the `table` result mode.